Dollar set for best week in three months as pandemic recoveries diverge

-TOKYO (Reuters) - The dollar headed for its best weekly gain in three months, lifted by growing confidence that the U.S. economic recovery will outpace global peers.
+TOKYO (Reuters) - The dollar headed for its best weekly gain in three months on Friday, lifted by growing confidence that the U.S. economic recovery will outpace global peers.

-The dollar index was just shy of the two-month high reached overnight amid signs of resilience in the labour market, with closely watched nonfarm payroll figures due Friday.
+The dollar index touched a new two-month high in Asian trade amid signs of resilience in the labour market, with closely watched nonfarm payroll figures due later in the global day.

 “The U.S. economy is exceptionally strong relative to other countries, causing dollar short covering,” said Tohru Sasaki, J.P.
 Morgan’s head of Japan market research in Tokyo, pointing to employment and manufacturing indicators as well as the pace of vaccinations.

-The dollar index was little changed at 91.529 early in the Asian session after climbing every day so far this week, and touching 91.581 on Thursday for the first time since Dec.
+The dollar index drifted slightly higher to 91.576 from Thursday, touching 91.60 for the first time since Dec.
 1.

-The gauge is on track for a 1.1% weekly advance, the most since Nov.
-1, building on a 0.3% rise the previous week.
+The gauge has risen every day this week and is on track for a 1.1% weekly advance, the most since Nov.
+1 and building on a 0.3% rise the previous week.

-The greenback got support from a rise in longer-term U.S. Treasury yields, which came as traders positioned for a massive fiscal spending package.
+The greenback has been supported by a rise in longer-term U.S. Treasury yields, which came as traders positioned for massive fiscal spending.

-Democrats in the U.S. Senate were poised for a marathon “vote-a-rama” session aimed at overriding Republican opposition to President Joe Biden’s $1.9 trillion COVID-19 relief proposal.
+Democrats in the U.S. Senate were poised for a marathon vote session aimed at overriding Republican opposition to President Joe Biden’s $1.9 trillion COVID-19 relief proposal.

 Analysts and investors are weighing whether dollar strength this year is a temporary position adjustment after a 7% drop for the dollar index in 2020, or a longer-lasting shift away from dollar pessimism.